 \textbf{Sequential learning and optimization (SLO)}.
 In the SLO framework, the relationship between $X$ and $Y$ is learned from sample data $\{(x_i,y_i)\}_{i=1}^N$ via a mapping $f$ which maps $x\in \mathcal{X}$ to a distribution supported on $\mathcal{Y}$.
 After observing the realization of the covariate $X=x$, the conditional distribution of problem data $Y$ given $x$ is predicted by $\hat{P}_{Y|X=x} = f(x)$ and the optimal decision is then made by solving optimization problem:

-When the cost function $c(z,y)$ is linear in $y$, the distribution estimation reduces to point estimation, i.e., $f:\mathcal{X}\rightarrow\mathcal{Y}$ and the optimal decision is made by solving: $ \inf_{z\in \mathcal{Z}} c(z,f(x)). $ Regression models in machine learning can be used in the learning phase.
+When the cost function $c(z,y)$ is linear in $y$, the distribution estimation reduces to point estimation, i.e., $f:\mathcal{X}\rightarrow\mathcal{Y}$ and the optimal decision is made by solving: $ \min_{z\in \mathcal{Z}} c(z,f(x)). $ Regression models in machine learning can be used in the learning phase.

 \textbf{Integrated learning and optimization (ILO)}.
 ILO consists of a learning phase and a decision-making phase.
-Compared to SLO framework, ILO evaluates the performance of the prediction model $f$ based on the quality of resulting decisions rather than on the precision of prediction models.
+Compared with the SLO framework, ILO evaluates the performance of the prediction model $f$ based on the quality of resulting decisions rather than on the precision of prediction models.
 It combines the learning phase at the upper level and the decision-making phase at the lower level into a bi-level stochastic program:

 where $\mathcal{F}$ is the hypothesis space of the prediction model, $z^*(x,f)$ is the optimal decision based on the predicted distribution $f(x)$, and $L(z^*(x,f),x,y)$ represents the loss incurred from the decision $z^*(x,f)$ with contextual information $X=x$ and problem data $Y=y$.
-The form of $L$ depends on actual problems, for instance, \cite{elmachtoub2022smart} consider a regret-based loss function.
+The form of $L$ depends on actual problems, for instance, Elmachtoub et al. \cite{elmachtoub2022smart} consider a regret-based loss function.

-\section{Risk Management in Contextual Optimization}
+\section{Risk management in contextual optimization}

-In this paper, we investigate contextual optimization from risk management perspective.
-We consider a DM who aims to minimize the risk of random losses/costs associated with random problem parameter/data $Y$ based on the present observation of the contextual uncertainty $X=x$, and then adopt a risk measure to evaluate the performance of the minimal risk (the optimal value) of the decision making problem across contexts.
+In this paper, we investigate contextual optimization from a risk management perspective.
+We consider a DM who aims to minimize the risk of random losses/costs associated with random problem parameter/data $Y$ based on the present observation of the contextual uncertainty $X=x$, and then adopts a risk measure to evaluate the performance of the minimal risk (the optimal value) of the decision-making problem across contexts.

-\subsection{Conditional Risk Minimization and Risk Evaluation}
+\subsection{Conditional risk minimization and risk evaluation}

 Let $x$ be an observation of $X$.
-The DM's risk minimization problem is defined as:
+The DM's conditional risk minimization problem is defined as: